Markov1987/Challenge_1/README.md

 ## Overview of Project

-Crownfunding is an alternative financing scheme based on raising small amounts of money from a large number of contributors.
-Crowdfunding projects are executed on a daily basis all over the world, each one with its own logistical and financial particularities such as country and currency based on its geographical location, a different creation, and due date, different categories, etc. All of them have in commond is a money goal that they try to reach to succed project's completition.
+Crowdfunding is an alternative financing scheme based on raising small amounts of money from a large number of contributors.
+Crowdfunding projects are executed on a daily basis all over the world, each one with its own logistical and financial particularities such as country and currency based on its geographical location, a different creation, and due date, different categories, etc. All of them have in common is a money goal that they try to reach to succeed project's completion.

 To ensure new projects are successful, we want to understand how the different variables affect the final outcome.